threadi/easy-language/readme.txt

 == Changelog ==

 = @@VersionNumber@@ =
-- Optimized icon dialog handling
-- Renamed the dialog script handle to full compatibility with other plugins, which also use this script
+- Added configurable possibility to simplify texts in ACF and SCF fields (editor and textarea)
+- Optimized some codes to fulfill the plugin check action in GitHub
-- Optimized loading of simplified terms on get_term_args
+- Optimized check for capability on some actions
+- Both blocks are now compatible with WordPress 7.0
+- Updates settings library
+- Fixed wrong path to build the switcher block
-- Fixed missing blocks in release
+- Fixed missing loading of languages for single post in Divi

 [older changes](https://github.com/threadi/easy-language/blob/master/changelog.md)